Loading...

 Invest in a good quality new mattress: for example a Saatva for a comfortable night’s sleep.
 Keep your bed linen fresh and use a lavender oil-infused spray to unwind.
 Also, a quality pillow (a knee pillow, a pregnancy pillow, or a regular one) will give you support and relax your body to achieve a night of deep sleep.

-If noise is the obstacle stopping you from sleeping well, consider double glazed windows, or use earplugs.
+If noise is keeping you from sleeping well, consider double-glazed windows or using earplugs.
 Of course, do not forget to refill your oil diffuser with your preferred essential oils for snoring.

 4. Keep a sleep diary

-You should think about keeping a sleep diary.
+You should consider keeping a sleep diary.
 This will help you identify obstacles that prevent you from sleeping as well as you would like.
-When seeking professional advice, healthcare practitioners and sleep experts will ask you to keep a diary in order to help them pinpoint the problem.
+When seeking professional advice, healthcare practitioners and sleep experts will ask you to keep a diary to help them pinpoint the problem.

-Sometimes, your sleeping pattern can also help determine whether there are any underlying conditions like depression are having a negative impact on your sleep.
-Medication can also impact your sleeping routine and keeping a diary would give an indication if the dose might need diminished/ increased or completely changed.
+Sometimes, your sleeping pattern can also help determine whether any underlying conditions, like depression, are negatively impacting your sleep.
+Medication can also impact your sleeping routine, and keeping a diary would give an indication if the dose might need to be diminished/ increased or completely changed.